instance-id/ncm-rs/README.md

 I created this package because I wanted to try out Lazyvim (which is why it is referencec a few times) and other similar configuration packages and plugins without having to manually move my configuration files each time.
 I also wanted to be able to easily switch between configurations.

 > **Note**
 > Tests have been added.
 Though, this is still to be considered a WIP.
+Currently Linux only.
+Will add Windows support in the near future.

 ### Notable Features (so far)